The fear of medical error: A growth mindset approach to ‘second victim’ support

 - Investigating whether a growth mindset intervention will reduce the negative effects of error anxiety

-- Professor Steve Trumble, MD MDHS (Head of Medical Education Department)
+- Professor Steve Trumble, MD MDHS (Head of Department of Medical Education)

 - Senior Research Fellow Michael Fischer FBE (Centre for Workplace Leadership)

-- Associate Professor Clare Delany MDHS (Medical Education Department)
+- Professor Clare Delany MDHS (Department of Medical Education)

-- Associate Professor David Smallwood, MD MDHS (Medical Education Department)
+- Associate Professor David Smallwood, MD MDHS (Department of Medical Education)